 By William Meredith

-A wonderful collection of poems from William Meredith, US Poet Laureate, winner of every major US award for poetry including the Pulitzer Prize, with French Translations by Marc Albert, and Serigraphs by Sooky Maniquant.
+A wonderful collection of poems in English and French from William Meredith, US Poet Laureate, winner of every major US award for poetry including the Pulitzer Prize, with French Translations by Marc Albert, and Serigraphs by Sooky Maniquant.

 The French Connection

 A quiet evening in Lent, as the sun begins to set and Crossing Over makes its rapid way to publication, I find myself at a bit of a loss trying to remember the exact details of how this project first began.
 I guess William and I first met Sooky Maniquant in May of 1998 when William was invited to represent the United States at the 21st Annual French/English Poetry Festival in Paris.
 Our good friend Bill Barrett was working at the American embassy at the time and had arranged for an official visit.
 We may have met first at a dinner party given for us by the embassy or during the festival itself, but the attraction between Sooky and William was clearly immediate.
 After the festival, Sooky invited us to the Centre Européen de Poésie in Avignon to read our poems for her good friend, the Center’s Director, Marie Jaouannic, and invited us to her wonderful house and studio in the mountains of Provence.
 She also introduced us to her dear friend and collaborator, Marc Albert.
 It may have been during that visit that the idea first developed of working together on a series of serigraphs dealing with William’s poetry and my own.
-Sooky had already produced an exquisite series of serigraphs for the poetry of René Char and proposed that she create similar works for an art folio book to be titled “des ronds dans l’eau, Cercles magiques” To collaborate with two such masters was a pretty heady proposition for a younger poet whose name was not exactly a household word.
-And so we left France with a schema for the book, some initial translations and very high hopes.
+Sooky had already produced an exquisite series of serigraphs for the poetry of René Char and proposed that she create similar works for an art folio book to be titled “des ronds dans l’eau, Cercles magiques” And so we left France with a schema for the book, some initial translations and very high hopes.

 When William and I edited an anthology of Bulgarian poetry in translation entitled, Window on the Black Sea, I pointed out in the preface that many poets feel poetry can not be translated, that the best one can say is that, “that must have been a pretty good poem in the original.”
 Beyond a translator’s effort to pay attention to the rhyme and meter scheme of the original poem, as well as the stanza structure; the translator must consider how to make sure the idioms and cultural references are somehow understood in the target language.
 Political, historical, and philosophical considerations were particularly important in the Bulgarian translations.
 The many fine poets who tried their hand at the Bulgarian poems we were considering (having provided the translators with raw, literal translations, and bilingual speakers as a resource) showed a great range of approaches on the translation spectrum from those who insisted on a more literal translation to those whose work might more correctly be considered adaptations as in the case of Robert Lowell’s translations.
 William has said of the process of translation that, “the adaptation is almost as perilous as that of a chameleon moving from fire to water.”
 And Marc Albert has managed that transition brilliantly as far as my modest French can determine.